harness/developer-hub/docs/self-managed-enterprise-edition/user-profiles.md

 sidebar_position: 2
 ---

-This topic describes user profiles and license requirements for Harness Self-Managed Enterprise Edition.
+This topic provides detailed information about the different types of user profiles and the specific license requirements for accessing and using Harness Self-Managed Enterprise Edition.

 ## User profiles